Evanshaw HRP Claims – Customer FAQ

 You can start your HRP claim with Evanshaw online in just a few minutes.

-If you prefer not to sign electronically, we can provide a paper pack on request, but most clients complete everything online. - 6) What documents will I need?
+If you prefer not to sign electronically, we can provide a paper pack on request for digitally excluded customers.

 Timescales vary from case to case and depend heavily on how quickly HMRC and the DWP process your claim.
 As a general guide: